joelbarmettlerUZH/Spring_Boot_Demo/README.md

 ```

 ## Controller dealing with Entity Relations
-When we now want to create a new instance of *User* via POST-Method, we also need to include the university in the Json file.
+When we now want to create a new instance of *User* via POST-Method, we also need to include the university in the JSON file.
 Let's try that out.
-Make a POST-Request to "api/v1/Userentity" with the following Json:
+Make a POST-Request to "api/v1/Userentity" with the following JSON:

 >{"name": "Joel","university":{"name":"UZH","numberOfStudents":20000,"semesterCosts":720}}

 This will throw you an error.
 Why?
 Because the University we specified does not even exist.
 We need to create the university first.
-But we actually don't want to create all our universities using POSt-methods.
+But we actually don't want to create all our universities using POST-methods.
 Nobody shall actually create universities, we want to have a fixed list of universities that can be mapped to users.
 How would we achieve that?
 Well, we preload our universities database with data.
 Let's see how.

 # Preloading a database with data
 We have our database which we can manipulate.
 But until now, we had to manually post all our data to the database after starting the application.
 In most cases, this is not what we want - we want to have prefilled data in our databases.
 To achieve this, we define a **CommandLineRunner**-Bean in the main Appliaction: